- UNDP around the world

 The country’s 2010-2011 Millennium Development Goals progress report indicates that the country is unlikely to meet the MDGs for child and maternal mortality, tuberculosis, sanitation, and gender equality, although it is on track on reduction of extreme poverty, access to basic secondary education, and access to improved water sources.
 Despite some progress, one cannot yet speak of sustainable tendencies.
 Structural problems in the economy and the global financial crisis jeopardize the progress that has been achieved.
 The latest expert assessment show that April and June 2010 increased the risk of not achieving the MDGs by 2015.

-Poverty fell from over 62% in 2000 to 32% in 2009, but after the latest events it rose to 33.8% in 2011 with an increasing proportion of the poor being female.
+Poverty fell from over 62% in 2000 to 32% in 2009, but after the latest events it rose to 38% in 2012 with an increasing proportion of the poor being female.
 UNICEF estimates that every second child in the country lives in poverty.
 The poverty level is also characterized by sharp regional disparities.
 In some areas it reaches 50%.
 Extreme poverty is at 4.5%.
-About 44% of the total population lived just below the poverty line in 2011, of which almost 70 percent were residents of rural communities.

 The overall situation in the country can be characterized by a number of other following ratings and indices produced by international organizations: